heroku/heroku-buildpack-pgbouncer/README.md

     HEROKU_POSTGRESQL_ROSE_URL=postgres://u9dih9htu2t3ll:password@127.0.0.1:6000/db6h3bkfuk5430
     DATABASE_URL=postgres://uf2782hv7b3uqe:password@127.0.0.1:6000/deamhhcj6q0d31

-### Don't use with Octopus
+### Be careful with Octopus
 [Octopus](https://github.com/tchandy/octopus) is a ruby gem that allows for using a leader db for writes and a hot standby follower for reads, which the project refers to as [Replication](https://github.com/tchandy/octopus#replication).
-PGBouncer doesn't do well with this in two ways:
+PGBouncer works with Octopus as long as:

-1. The recommended config for Octopus on Heroku adds all `HEROKU_POSTGRESQL_.*_URL` as follower dbs, except those that match `DATABASE_URL`.
-As the pgbouncer buildpack changes `DATABASE_URL` on dyno boot, your leader db URL will not match `DATABASE_URL`, leading it to be used as a read only follower, doubling the number of connections.
-A work around is to set `PGBOUNCER_URLS` to include `DATABASE_URL` as well as the `HEROKU_POSTGRESQL_.*_URL` of the leader.
-Octopus will then respect the leader URL and PGBouncer will deduplicate the connections.
+1. No follower can use PGBouncer.
+The same creds for leader and follower will result in PGBouncer sending some writes to the follower and throwing an error.

-2. PGBouncer can't distinguish between a leader and follower db, as they share db name and creds.
-Your app will round robin between them, leaving some writes to go to the follower and some reads to go to the leader.
-It is not recommended to PGBounce a leader and follower db from inside the dyno.
+2. You must set `PGBOUNCER_URLS` to include `DATABASE_URL` and the `HEROKU_POSTGRESQL_.*_URL` of the leader.
+Otherwise, Octopus will attempt to use your leader as a read-only replica, potentially doubling your connection count.

 ## Tweak settings
 Some settings are configurable through app config vars at runtime.
 Refer to the appropriate documentation for